-PCMM is a unit within The Controller's Office which falls under the Division of Finance and Administration.
+PCMM is a unit within the Senior Associate Vice President of Administration's division, which reports up to the Division of Finance and Administration.
 We support the University's mission by providing effective management of OSU’s resources.
 Whether it’s purchasing a system that’s vital to an academic unit’s success, solidifying meaningful collaborative efforts through a contract, leading the way towards zero waste and effective sustainability or finding a home for a unique piece of equipment, the PCMM staff are dedicated stewards who are committed to effectively managing OSU’s resources.

 Please refer to these FAQs for managing COVID-19 related changes or cancellations in your contracts.